morosystems/mocha-redux-integration/doc/MochaUI.md

 Specifies initial state of a scenario.
 May be a resulting state of previous test (see [`result`](#resulttitle)).

 #### Arguments
 * `title` (String, optional): References previous `result` call.
-When empty, uses reducer's initial state.
+When empty, uses initial state of the reducer.

 ### `when(title, actionCreator, ...params)`
 Applies single action.
-Action creator and its arguments are specified separately, so that we can catch errors in action creator, e.g.:
+Action creator and its arguments are specified separately, so that we can catch errors in action creator.

+#### Example
 ```javascript
 when('search query is set', setQuery, 'Bonehunters');
 ```